svenbergner/telescope-debugee-selector/README.md

 # telescope-debugee-selector

-Neovim Telescope plugin for selecting executables for debuging
+This Neovim Telescope plugin helps you finding the executable you want to use for debugging.

+## Warning

+This is in an very early stage.
+The most things are hardcoded for my personal needs.
+_Use at your own risk._